richardzcode/Dochameleon/website/docs/guide_site_creation.md

 author: Richard Zhang
 authorUrl: https://github.com/richardzcode
 authorImage: https://github.com/richardzcode.png
-authorGitHub: richardzcode
 ---
 ```

-authorUrl and authorImage can be get by name/id of GitHub, Facebook, or Twitter, for example:
+authorUrl and authorImage can be set by name/id of GitHub, Facebook, or Twitter, for example:

 ```
 authorGitHub: richardzcode